UBC Nursing launches art exhibit: 'Locked Up: The Soul Speaks Out'

-On display from July 23 through August 19 will be art on canvas, sketches, sculptures, soap carvings, poetry and more, created by incarcerated people.
+From July 23 through August 19, 2022, art on canvas, sketches, sculptures, soap carvings, poetry and more, created by incarcerated people will be on display.

 July 22, 2022

-The impact of a project that distributed 756 “art and reciprocity kits” to several prisons across BC and the Yukon will be showcased as an art exhibit in the Downtown Eastside beginning July 23.
+The impact of a project that distributed 756 “art and reciprocity kits” to several prisons across BC and the Yukon was showcased as an art exhibit in the Downtown Eastside in the summer of 2022.

 How did it all begin?

 The project, guided by Indigenous Elders and previously incarcerated activists, focused primarily on Indigenous Peoples and people with mental illness.
-Hundreds of pieces have been created and shared with the project team two years later – many of which will be part of the exhibit.
+Hundreds of pieces were created and shared with the project team two years later – many of which were part of the exhibit.

 The initiative provided opportunities for comfort, healing and community building through writing and art creation and sharing, especially while extreme social isolation measures were in effect due to the pandemic.“COVID-19 and the cancelled in-person research activities exacerbated the effects of incarceration,” said Timler.
 “The art kits provided an opportunity to tell the people in prison that they weren’t forgotten and to invite them to share their voice and vision with the world if they wanted to.”